 People might experience this when they’re going through really tough times or have been through something really upsetting.
 Emotional numbing can act as a shield that helps them not feel overwhelmed by their emotions.

-But, if it sticks around for a long time, it can make it tough to connect with others and handle emotions in a healthy way.
+But, if it sticks around for a long time, emotional numbness can make it tough to connect with others and handle situations in a healthy way.
 It’s often linked to mental illnesses like PTSD and major depressive disorder.

-When something upsetting happens, they may feel mad or sad.
-These feelings affect their mood, behavior, and sometimes physical experience.
+When something upsetting happens, it is normal for a healthy person to feel angry or sad.
+These feelings affect their mood, behavior, and sometimes their physical body.
 This is normal.
-Emotional numbness, however, is the lack of those feelings and reactions.

 If you have any signs of emotional numbing, it’s important that you reach out to mental health professionals for help.

-There’s one main difference between depression and emotional numbness: depression is a mental health condition, while emotional numbness is a sign or symptom.
+There’s one main difference between depression and emotional numbness: depression is a mental health condition, while emotional numbness might be a sign or symptom of several different mental health challenges.

 Some other terms for emotional numbness include: